0freelancer/Red-Team-Notes/enumeration/web/Auth/2FA-OTP Bypass.md

 Bypassing 2FA by abusing the Backup code feature
 Use the above mentioned techniques to bypass Backup Code to remove/reset 2FA restrictions

+## 7. When disabling 2FA, the current code or password is not requested.
+    Check if there is a CSRF or a Clickjacking vulnerability to disable the 2FA.
+     1. Assuming that you are able to perform email change or password reset for the victim user or make victim user do it by any means possible.
+     2. 2FA is disabled after the email is changed or password is reset.
+This could be an issue for some organizations.
+However, depends on case by case basis.
+  Use this valid 2FA code in the victim 2FA Request and see if it bypass the 2FA Protection.